Mariners vs. Nationals Player Props Betting Odds

 France Stats

-- France has 21 doubles, seven home runs, 19 walks and 34 RBI (81 total hits).
-He has swiped one base.
+- Ty France has collected 82 hits with 21 doubles, seven home runs and 19 walks.
+He has driven in 35 runs with one stolen base.

 France Recent Games